 Hoshi walked back to her section.
 Her CPO approached her and asked if she wanted to command but she told him that he still had command of the section and that she had other things to do that took priority.
 She had several reports from the day before that she didn’t have time to go over, so she left the noncom in charge.

 She walked over to one of the auxiliary stations in her department and began going over those reports.
 If she’d known how much paperwork there was to do as an officer, she never would’ve signed up for the Space Force Officer Candidate School after four years at Kyoto University.
 She, like many other graduate students, looked forward to a decent job after college.
 So how had she gotten herself into the military?
-The career there certainly looked better than anything she could get in the private sector on Earth, or any of the other colonies for that matter.
+The career there certainly looked better than anything she could get in the private sector on Terra, or any of the other colonies for that matter.
 It wasn’t a huge surge of patriotism that made her join, just her looking for something better.
 She supposed that a lot of people in history joined for just that reason.

 Awhile later she felt a tap on her shoulder.
 She was so engrossed in reading the reports that the mere tap on her shoulder nearly sent her flying out of her seat.
 She spun around on her chair and looked up, “McFarland, what can I do for you?”